What is the Effect of Cannabidiol?

 Whereas THC mostly works on receptors in the brain, CBD targets receptors in the entire body.
 As the largest organ in the body, the skin has many receptors that respond to the anti-inflammatory properties of CBD.
 There's also a lot of surface area available to soak up the vitamins, essential fatty acids, glycolic acids and beneficial cannabinoids present in cannabidiol.
 Once they're absorbed by your skin, these healthy compounds are also distributed to other parts of your body where they're needed.

-Protection for Hair & Scalp
+Protection for Hair and Scalp

 Your hair and scalp can benefit from the fatty acids and vitamins in CBD oil as well.
 The antioxidants in cannabidiol guard against damage to your hair from smoke, air pollution, free radicals and ultraviolet rays, just as they protect your skin.
 The antioxidant and anti-cell proliferation properties of CBD oil can also help control dandruff.